Nephos/todo/README.md

         -a=ID, --archive=ID              Move to archive
         -u=ID, --update=ID               Update the task ID
         -r=ID, --remove=ID               Delete the task ID
-        -l=NAME, --list=NAME             Filter with the list NAME -d=DATE, --date=DATE             Set the date
+        -d=DATE, --date=DATE             Set the date
-        -s, --sort                       Sort by date (by default) -i, --sort-id                    Sort by id
         --clear-all                      Remove everything in the list
+        -l=NAME, --list=NAME             Filter with the list NAME --directory=PATH                 Change the directory of the todolist -s, --sort                       Sort by date (by default) -i, --sort-id                    Sort by id
         -h, --help                       Show this help

 ### Date parsing